 Improper installation location is the primary reason for heat pump noise complaints.

-With housing set backs as small a 5 feet it really complicates the installation of outdoor units.
-Picking the ideal location to satisfy your noise requirements as the home owner can keep the neighbors up at night.
+Housing setbacks as small as 5 feet complicate the installation of outdoor units.
+They are picking the ideal location to satisfy your noise requirements so the homeowner can keep the neighbors up at night.

 Even with larger lots and open areas, sound travels in mysterious ways.
-It can turn a nice neighbor into a grump.
+It can turn a friendly neighbor into a grump.

-So, if location has more to do with noise reduction then maybe finding the quietest heat pump could be less of a buying factor than you may suppose.
+So, if the location has more to do with noise reduction, finding the quietest heat pump could be less of a buying factor than you may suppose.

 Your installer will know the proper size and length for refrigeration lines to the outdoor unit.

-Such a distance offers most home owners a lot of choice in outdoor unit location to focus the noise to the best area.
-Even the front of a home can be a good location with proper shrubs or bushes to conceal it’s location.
+Such a distance offers most homeowners many choices in outdoor unit locations to focus the noise on the best area.
+Even the front of a home can be a good location with proper shrubs or bushes to conceal its location.

-Shrubbery or bushes around the outdoor unit need to be loose in density allowing air to flow and not grow into the equipment.
+Shrubbery or bushes around the outdoor unit must be loose in density, allowing air to flow and not grow into the equipment.

 Forward Swept Fan Blades For Quieter Heat Pump Operation

-QHSF stands for Quiet High Speed Fan.
-Tested by NASA with the objective of achieving a 6% reduction in fan noise.
+QHSF stands for Quiet High-Speed Fan.
+NASA tested it to achieve a 6% reduction in fan noise.
 This is probably a test you could trust.

-Although NASA’s test was in conjunction with a other special features, many brands of heat pumps and air conditioners have adopted this design to aid in noise reduction.
+Although NASA’s test was in conjunction with other special features, many brands of heat pumps and air conditioners have adopted this design to reduce noise.

-Every increment of noise reduction, no matter how small can improve your quiet times and that of your neighbors.
-Much the same way as the auto industry has improved fuel consumption slowly over time.
+No matter how small, every increment of noise reduction can improve your quiet times and that of your neighbors.
+Much the same way as the auto industry has slowly improved fuel consumption over time.

-These fan blades are an easy DYI project but I wouldn’t change out your current blade without checking with tech support for your particular unit.
-Changing fan blades can change air flow which can relate to refrigerant pressures.
+These fan blades are an easy DIY project, but I wouldn’t change your current blade without checking with tech support for your particular unit.
+Changing fan blades can change airflow related to refrigerant pressures.

 What Is A Heat Pump Compressor Sound Blanket?

-Sometimes referred to as a compressor acoustical jacket, these blankets are constructed of a weather proof material and insulation to limit the noise produced by your compressor.
-The simply wrap around the compressor and are generally held into place with Velcro.
+Sometimes referred to as a compressor acoustical jacket, these blankets are constructed of weatherproof material and insulation to limit the noise your compressor produces.
+They wrap around the compressor and are generally held into place with Velcro.

-Some people ask if a blanket wrapped around the compressor in the heat of summer will overheat the compressor?
-The answer is no. If the unit has the correct refrigerant charge it is cooled internally by the refrigerant returning to the compressor.
+Some people ask if a blanket wrapped around the compressor in the heat of summer will overheat it.
+The answer is no. If the unit has the correct refrigerant charge, it is cooled internally by the refrigerant returning to the compressor.

 Some manufacturers include a compressor blanket in their heat pumps.
 But blankets can be bought separately and installed on any system.

 A compressor blanket is an easy DIY project.
 Turn off the power.
 Remove the top of your outdoor unit and carefully prop it up out of your way.
 A second hand would be helpful.
 Put the blanket on the compressor and your set.
 Reassemble the heat pump.
-Have your forward swept fan blade at the same time and make a big difference in your noise problem.
+Have your forward-swept fan blade simultaneously and make a big difference in your noise problem.

 Reciprocating compressors have a piston with a crank and valves.
 More moving parts means more noise.

-Scroll compressors have made heat pumps not only quieter, but more durable and longer lasting.
+Scroll compressors have made heat pumps quieter, more durable, and longer lasting.

-If you’re sticking with the old heat pump, add the appropriate accessories and make it last as long as you can.
+If you’re sticking with the old heat pump, add the appropriate accessories and make it last as long as possible.